-If you are interested in Heidi or any other dogs, please read about our adoption process and fill out the application.
+If you are interested in Cory, please read about our adoption process and fill out the application.
 Once the application is received our volunteer will contact you: http://www.westcoastboxerrescue.org/adopt/.
-Thank you.
+Thank you!

 If you are interested in this dog, please read our adoption process and fill out an adoption application here: http://www.westcoastboxerrescue.org/adopt/.

 Due to the volume of inquires we receive, we are unable to reply to inquiries without adoption application.

 Please follow us on our Facebook page: http://www.facebook.com/WestCoastBoxerRescue.